-- The financial ratio of debt per capita is an indication of GovGuam's debt burden on its citizens and other taxpayers. - For the year ended September 30, 2006, GovGuam had \$725.2 million of long-term debt or \$4,684 per capita which is considered a high debt burden on its citizens.
-For consistency purposes of the comparison to prior years, the provision for tax refunds liability (approximately \$272.9 million) is included in this calculation.
+The financial ratio of debt per capita is an indication of GovGuam's debt burden on its citizens and other taxpayers.

+For the year ended September 30, 2007, GovGuam had \$706.2 million of long-term debt or \$4,562 per capita which is considered a high debt burden on its citizens when compared to other insular governments.
+For consistency purposes of the comparison to prior years, the provision for tax refunds liability (approximately \$258.3 million) is included in this calculation.